Connoropolous/keyfile-plus-config-creator/README.md

 It uses the null/default passphrase that the Conductor expects, as a temporary hack to quicken this process

+Takes a bootstrap node address as the first and only argument.

 "priv.key", the newly generated key for your user "conductor-config.toml" which is configured for that new user